thenikso/angular-inview/README.md

 An additional attribute `in-view-options` can be specified with an object value
 containing:

 - `offset`: a number (in pixels) indicating how much to move down (or up if negative) the top position of the element.
-As of version 1.5.1, if the number is suffixed with `%` then the offset is applied as a percentage instead of pixels. position of the element for the purpose of inview testing;
+As of version 1.5.1, if the number is suffixed with `%` then the offset is applied as a percentage instead of pixels. position of the element for the purpose of inview testing
-- `offsetTop` and `offsetBottom`: two numbers representing the top and bottom offset respectively; this may virtually change the height of the element for inview testing;
+- `offsetTop` and `offsetBottom`: two numbers representing the top and bottom offset respectively; this may virtually change the height of the element for inview testing
-- `debounce`: a number indicating a millisecond value of debounce which will delay firing the in-view event until that number of millisecond is passed without a scrolling event happening.
+- `throttle`: a number indicating a millisecond value of throttle which will limit the in-view event firing rate to happen every that many milliseconds

-### Example
+### Examples

 The following triggers the `lineInView` when the line comes in view: